arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

 Let's configure Datadog RUM for the app.

-### Configure Application's for Real User Monitoring
+### Configure Applications for Real User Monitoring

 1. In a new browser window/tab, use the login credentials provided in the Terminal to log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you for this activity.
 Click the **Terminal** tab on the right to view the credentials.